loicland/superpoint_graph/README.md

 ## Requirements
 *0.* Download current version of the repository.
 We recommend using the `--recurse-submodules` option to make sure the [cut pursuit](https://github.com/loicland/cut-pursuit) module used in `/partition` is downloaded in the process.
-Wether you did not used the following command, please, refer to point 4. <br>
+Wether you did not used the following command, please, refer to point 4: <br>
 ```
 git clone --recurse-submodules https://github.com/Pandinosaurus/superpoint_graph
 ```

 *1.* Install [PyTorch](https://pytorch.org) and [torchnet](https://github.com/pytorch/tnt).
-Note that Pytorch 0.4 was not tested and might cause errors.
+Note that Pytorch 0.4 was not tested and might cause errors:
 ```
 pip install git+https://github.com/pytorch/tnt.git@master
 ```

-*2.* Install additional Python packages.
+*2.* Install additional Python packages:
 ```
 pip install future python-igraph tqdm transforms3d pynvrtc fastrlock cupy h5py sklearn plyfile scipy
 ```

-*3.* Install Boost (1.63.0 or newer) and Eigen3, in Conda.<br>
+*3.* Install Boost (1.63.0 or newer) and Eigen3, in Conda:<br>
 ```
 conda install -c anaconda boost; conda install -c omnia eigen3; conda install eigen; conda install -c r libiconv
 ```

 *4.* Make sure that cut pursuit was downloaded.
-Otherwise, clone [this repository](https://github.com/loicland/cut-pursuit) or add it as a submodule in `/partition`. <br>
+Otherwise, clone [this repository](https://github.com/loicland/cut-pursuit) or add it as a submodule in `/partition`: <br>
 ```
 cd partition
 git submodule init